Agent-Hellboy/iPurity/README.md

 - This program aims to assist in identifying potentially inappropriate content.

 ## Disclaimer
-- There may be a significant number of false negatives; however, it can help reduce the dataset to scan by approximately 5-10%.
+- There may be many false negatives; however, it can help reduce the dataset to scan by approximately 90-95%.

 ## Prerequisites